 The southwest corner of this southwest gem, Las Cruces features a vast trail system great for intermediate and advanced Jeepers alike.
 Explore the rocky trails throughout the Chile Canyons and see points like the Grease Pit Bypass, Presidential Staircase, Habanero Falls, and more.

-Whether you’re hitting these or other trails in New Mexico, you need to have the most essential Jeep hardtop removal tool in your arsenal.
+Whether you’re hitting trails from our list or other New Mexico Jeep trails, you need to have the most essential Jeep hardtop removal tool in your arsenal.
 The TopLift Pro allows you to easily remove your Jeep’s shell so that you can experience New Mexico’s trails like they were intended.